 We all agree that Automation projects are different in nature from Manual testing ones.
-Although, autonomous automation projects don’t really exist (or should not exist ideally), both manual and automation projects are dealt with differently when being planned.
+Although, autonomous Automation projects don’t really exist (or should not exist ideally), both Manual and Automation projects are dealt with differently when being planned.

-A mis-planned project inevitably gets is executed; this not only affects the current project and casts a shadow on the individual’s capabilities, but can also lead to the loss of confidence in the team for the client/management- affecting further business.
+A mix planned project inevitably gets is executed; this not only affects the current project and casts a shadow on the individual’s capabilities, but can also lead to the loss of confidence in the team for the client/management- affecting further business.
 I would rather say that we testers be safe than sorry.

 A good Dilbert comic about planning: